 If during the last 4 years you have started a business or experienced a permanent change in your work situation/business, you must document this.

 If the sick leave lasts more than 31 days, it will automatically be split up, and you can submit an application for sickness benefit earlier.

-- if you do not have BankID or other ID at the highest security level
+- You do not have BankID or other ID at the highest security level

-- if you have a strictly confidential address in the Population Register
+- You have a strictly confidential address in the Population Register

 You complete Part D and send it in the post.
 Find the correct address.